JetBrains/kotlin-web-site/docs/topics/scope-functions.md

 **The context object** is available as a receiver (`this`). **The return value** is the object itself.

 Use `apply` for code blocks that don't return a value and mainly operate on the members of the receiver object.
 The common case for `apply` is the object configuration.
-Such calls can be read as “_apply the following assignments to the object._”
+Such calls can be read as "_apply the following assignments to the object._"

 ```kotlin
 data class Person(var name: String, var age: Int = 0, var city: String = "")